-Fox River will remain liable under this indemnity for five years following the completion of the Arrangement.
+Fox River will remain liable under this indemnity for five years following the completion of the Arrangement, expiring on February 2, 2021.
 Because of Fox River's limited financial resources, any requirement to indemnify under these provisions could have a material adverse effect on the ability of Fox River to carry out its business plan.